KrisGoorhuis/pleo-space-rockets/README.md

 # ¡Space·Rockets!
 Changelog

-## v 0.1.2
+## v 0.2.0
-- Refactored app with Typescript
+- Refactored the app with Typescript
    - Updated Chakra UI/dependencies for better TS support (a la https://chakra-ui.com/docs/migration)
    - Added @types/react-router-dom, updated react-router-dom
-- Added testing to network requests (TODO)
+- Added testing to network request utilities
-   - Added react-testing-library (@testing-library/react)
+   - @types/jest, jest-fetch-mock added to dependencies
-   - @types/jest
+- Added Favorites functionality for launches and launch pads - items can be collected in a side drawer via click of a star
-   - @types/testing-library__jest-dom
+   - Added Redux (Toolkit) to keep track

 ## v 0.1.1